minzikimi/fundraiser/README.md

 ### Development Mode

+1. **Install dependencies** (if you haven't already):

+npm install

-Start the development server with hot reloading:
+2. **Start the development server:**

+npm run dev

+This command will launch a local development server with hot reloading.
+Any changes you make to the code will be instantly reflected in your browser, allowing for real-time feedback and efficient development.

+---

+### Production Mode

-npm run build
+1. **Build the project for production:** npm run build

+2. **Preview the optimized production build locally:**

 npm run preview

----

-Enjoy building and contributing to the fundraising website for the Swedish Holocaust Museum!